-Creating color palettes using adjustment layers
+Creating color palettes with adjustment layers

 I’ve had some success using Photoshop’s adjustment layers to create large color palettes from a few base colors, so I thought I’d share the technique.